 None of us want to dwell on our mortality, but making a will isn't something to put off.
 It's best to make the important decisions - such as how your children will be looked after - when you're not under pressure.

-"Don't procrastinate.
-I know a family who were waiting for that free month, missed it a few times, sadly the husband died suddenly before they got around to making a will.
+- "Don't procrastinate.
+I know a family in which, sadly, the husband died suddenly before they got around to making a will.
 It was an incalculable mess.
 If you love your partner/family, do not leave them with a legal and financial mess as your parting gift." blithedance

-Faced with not-inconsiderable legal fees, lots of people opt for a DIY will (high-street supermarkets sell them online).
-The benefit is that they are quick, cheap and relatively simple, particularly if your situation is uncomplicated.
+Faced with not-inconsiderable legal fees, many people opt for a DIY will (high-street supermarkets sell them online).
+The benefit is that they're quick, cheap and relatively simple, particularly if your situation is uncomplicated.

-"I was very pleased with the online will-writing service and very impressed with the result for £39.
+- "I was very pleased with the online will-writing service, and very impressed with the result for £39.
 It's a trade off: £150-plus to a solicitor for a simple will (which most people need) is outrageous.
-I was contacted by a will writer, I was even sent a draft to make sure I approved before anything was done.
-I only have a few assets and no complex wishes so it was ideal for me - and better than no will." wendyuk321
+I was contacted by a will writer, and was even sent a draft to make sure I approved before anything was done.
+I only have a few assets and no complex wishes so it was ideal for me." wendyuk321

-However, it is vital to follow legal formalities to ensure that your DIY will is valid, which at the very least means it must be in writing and it must be signed and witnessed.
+However, it's vital to follow legal formalities to ensure that your DIY will is valid.
+At the very least, this means it must be in writing, and signed and witnessed.